amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

     The **Developer Central** page appears.

-4. Next to your Amazon MWS application, on the **Edit app** menu, click **Edit app**.
+4. Next to your Amazon MWS application, click the **Edit app** button.

 5. Follow the instructions to register your application.

-After creating a hybrid application you can set up and test an OAuth authorization workflow.
+After creating a hybrid application you can:
+1. Set up and test an OAuth authorization workflow.
 For more information, see [Authorizing Selling Partner API applications](#authorizing-selling-partner-api-applications).

-### Migrating authorization from Amazon Marketplace Web Service

-If a selling partner has authorized you to make calls to Amazon Marketplace Web Service on their behalf, you can use the Authorization API to migrate that authorization to a hybrid Selling Partner API application.
-This eliminates the need to request authorization from the selling partner again.
-For more information, see the Authorization API User Guide.
+2. Migrate existing Amazon MWS authorizations to your hybrid Selling Partner API application.
+For more information, see the [Authorization API use case guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/authorization-api-use-case-guide/authorization-api-use-case-guide-v1.md).

 # The Selling Partner API sandbox